-- ii) The provision of a secondary stormwater protection system consisting of secondary flow paths to cater for the 1% AEP storm event, and/or setting of appropriate building floor levels to ensure that there is no inundation of those floor levels within the lots, in accordance with the Engineering Feasibility Report prepared by Stantec dated 11 April 2025 (Fast Track Appendix B). - cc) A copy of the full stormwater model and report outlining the parameters used shall be provided. - dd) A pre-development and post-development contour plan shall be provided with the stormwater design. - ee) The above primary and secondary system shall ensure that any flows to the gullies within future Lots 9014, 9017-9021 and 9024 make suitable provision for free-board to the developable land and include velocity controls and/or scour protection to ensure the base and banks of the gullies will not be subject to erosion/scour damage.
-Freeboard levels shall comply with the QLDC Land Development and Subdivision Code of Practice, specifically: - Habitable dwellings (including garages) - 0.5m minimum freeboard height above the 1% AEP flood level - Commercial and industrial buildings - 0.3 minimum freeboard height above the 1% AEP flood level - Non-habitable residential buildings and detached garages 0.2m minimum freeboard height above the 1% AEP flood level - ff) No stormwater runoff from the adjacent residential and commercial development is to enter the wetland catchment on Lot 9002.
+Condition number Condition QLDC explanation for changes Vortcapture, or similar.
+This treatment devices shall be located to easily enable any required ongoing maintenance and clearing. ii) The provision of a secondary stormwater protection system consisting of secondary flow paths to cater for the 1% AEP storm event, and/or setting of appropriate building floor levels to ensure that there is no inundation of those floor levels within the lots and no increase in run-off onto land beyond the site from the pre-development situation, in accordance with the Engineering Feasibility Report prepared by Stantec dated 11 April 2025 (Fast Track Appendix B). bb) A copy of the full stormwater model and report outlining the parameters used shall be provided. cc) A pre-development and post-development contour plan shall be provided with the stormwater design. dd) The above primary and secondary system shall ensure that any flows to the gullies within future Lots 9014, 9017-9021 and 9024 make suitable provision for free-board to the developable land and include velocity controls and/or scour protection to ensure the base and banks of the gullies will not be subject to erosion/scour damage.
+Freeboard levels shall comply with the QLDC Land Development and Subdivision Code of Practice, specifically: • Habitable dwellings (including garages) - 0.5m minimum freeboard height above the 1% AEP flood level • Commercial and industrial buildings - 0.3 minimum freeboard height above the 1% AEP flood level • Non-habitable residential buildings and detached garages 0.2m minimum freeboard height above the 1% AEP flood level ee) No stormwater runoff from the adjacent residential and commercial development is to enter the wetland catchment on Lot 9002.
+Design ff) Prior to commencement of construction of any of the following infrastructure, details of the design of the following utility buildings and reservoirs (and ancillary buildings and structures) are to be provided to QLDC for certification: aa) ii) The wording added is critically important as it prevents the developer increasing flows to other lands in breach of common law.
+Developer responses through consulting process confirms design approach is to avoid any increases.